de86/JSCalc/README.md

-# JSCalc
+# jsCalc
-Calculator created with HTML, CSS and pure Javascript.
+Calculator created with HTML, CSS Javascript and jQuery.